meliaecodes/Pytrain25/README.md

 # Lego City Train connected to Jira using Forge and Pybricks

+## Before you begin

+Head over to [Forge Quest](https://developer.atlassian.com/platform/tool/forge-quest/forge-novice/preparing/?utm_campaign=dx_external_conference&utm_source=qrcode&utm_content=forgetrain_devoxxuk) to get your forge dev environment set up.
+It'll only take a moment - and if you don't have a Lego train, why not check out one of the other fun tutorials.

 ## You will need

 * A Lego City train.
 I used the Express Passenger Train 60337